Coencidental/t2a2-marketplace-assignment/README.md

 - User to Location: enables location/geolocation services in Streetlight
 - User to Conversations: enables private 'message rooms', to allow for private message, and retrieval by relevant users.
 - User to Messages:  enables private messaging, and retrieval by relevant users.
-- User to Buckets
+- User to Buckets: enables association of respective bucket items with an owner.
-- Buckets to Items
+- Buckets to Items: enables association of items with a bucket.
-- Tagword to Items
+- Tagword to Items: enables filtering and global classification of items.

 ### Schemas: